jqno/equalsverifier/docs/_pages/resources.md

 The source for this project is hosted on [GitHub](https://github.com/jqno/equalsverifier).
 You can file bug reports or feature requests there.

 Pull Requests are welcome!
-But please also [open an issue](https://github.com/jqno/equalsverifier/issues) or [send a message to the Google Group](https://groups.google.com/forum/?fromgroups#!forum/equalsverifier) so we can discuss it.
+But please also [open an issue](https://github.com/jqno/equalsverifier/issues) so we can discuss it first.
+I'm happy to help you on your way!

 ## Resources on how to write a great `equals` method